 It is highly recommended that you contact the local Attorney General for additional help.
 Here is the full contact list of Attorneys General to whom you may lodge a complaint.
 Contact the one in your state.

 Small Claims Court

-If you are unhappy with the resolution of your claim with your moving company or you are unable to resolve your argument with the movers, you can also seek resolution in court.
+If you are unhappy with the resolution of your claim with your moving company or you are unable to resolve your argument with the mover, you can also seek resolution in court.

 The best way to resolve your problems with the company is to contact them and to try to straighten everything up.
 Don’t get angry or aggressive during the moving claim process.
 You want practical results, not a defensive employee from the moving company.
 The mover should respond with a compensation based on your moving valuation you’ve agreed opon prior to your move.